-MRC lands support approximately 172 NSO territories (Figure 2; California Natural Diversity Database 2019).
-Because the ownership is divided into large discontinuous blocks, there is a high amount of property edge that also supports a significant number of nearby, off-property territories whose homeranges overlap with MRC's ownership.
-When MRC lands are buffered by 1000 feet, the number of territories increases by 47 for a total of 219.
+MRC lands support approximately 175 NSO territories (Figure 2; California Natural Diversity Database 2021).
+Because the ownership is divided into large discontinuous blocks, there is a high amount of property edge that also supports a significant number of nearby, off-property territories whose home-ranges overlap with MRC's ownership.
+When MRC lands are buffered by 1000 feet, the number of territories increases to a total of 216.
 Given that spotted owl home-range size and shape may conform to topographic features and habitat distribution, it is likely that MRC lands provide roosting and foraging habitats for even more territories residing farther off-property.